NLP-enabled Trajectory Map-matching in Urban Road Networks using a Transformer-based Encoder-decoder: INTRODUCTION

 \section{INTRODUCTION}

 The emergence of smart cities and Intelligent Transportation Systems (ITS) marks a significant advancement in urban mobility planning and management \cite{batty2012smart}.
-Leveraging advanced technologies, these systems propel the development of transportation infrastructures \cite{gao2021digital}, enhance traffic safety \cite{abdel2023real,khattak2021big,alrassy2023driver}, contribute to the growth of intelligent and sustainable cities \cite{bibri2017smart}.
-Central to this paradigm are Connected Vehicles (CVs), which enable Vehicle-to-Vehicle (V2V) and Vehicle-to-Infrastructure (V2I) communication, creating a network for intelligent urban navigation \cite{lu2014connected}.
-The ubiquity of communication technologies has facilitated the collection of large amounts of real-world data, ranging from vehicle speed and location to traffic conditions.
-Leveraging the knowledge acquired from connected vehicles opens opportunities to gain new insights into driving behavior that enhances traffic predictions \cite{mohammadi2021role} and traffic safety \cite{alrassy2023driver}.
-Among the pool of data gathered by connected vehicles, the trajectory data derived from geolocation information holds numerous applications encompassing monitoring transportation systems and urban infrastructure, safety management \cite{liu2017comparative,li2021using,alrassy2023driver}, public transit efficiency improvement \cite{pinelli2016data,nguyen2018angeles}, ride-hailing services \cite{hui2021trajnet}, travel time prediction for operational systems \cite{mohammadi2023probabilistic,olivier2023bayesian}, and optimizing emergency response systems \cite{olivier2022data,de2021simulating}.
+Leveraging advanced technologies, these systems propel the development of transportation infrastructures \cite{gao2021digital}, improve traffic safety \cite{abdel2023real,khattak2021big,alrassy2023driver}, and contribute to the growth of smart, sustainable cities \cite{bibri2017smart}.
+Central to this paradigm are Connected Vehicles (CVs), which enable vehicle-to-everything (V2X) communication including Vehicle-to-Vehicle (V2V) and Vehicle-to-Infrastructure (V2I) interactions, creating a network for intelligent urban navigation \cite{lu2014connected}.
+The ubiquity of the communication technologies has facilitated the collection of large amounts of real-world data, ranging from vehicle locations and speeds to traffic flow patterns.
+Analyzing this data offers insights into traffic patterns and drivers' driving behavior, improving traffic modeling \cite{mohammadi2021role} and safety \cite{alrassy2023driver}.
+Among the pool of data gathered by connected vehicles, vehicular trajectory data holds numerous applications encompassing monitoring transportation systems and urban infrastructure, safety management \cite{liu2017comparative,li2021using,alrassy2023driver}, public transit efficiency improvement \cite{pinelli2016data,nguyen2018angeles}, ride-hailing services \cite{hui2021trajnet}, travel time prediction \cite{mohammadi2023probabilistic,olivier2023bayesian}, and optimizing emergency response systems \cite{olivier2022data,de2021simulating}.
 By tracking the movement of vehicles, trajectory data facilitates route optimization and the identification of congestion zones and enhances the efficiency of urban road networks.
 Markovi et al. review trajectory data applications in different domains such as modeling human behavior, designing public transit, traffic performance measurement and prediction, environment, and safety \cite{markovic2018applications}.